simchop/community_growing/content/portfolio/work2.md

 +++

-#### Pop up farms have been created using stacked shipping coontainers to create food growing infrastructure available and accessible in the neighbourhood.
+#### Pop-up farms have been created using stacked shipping containers to create food growing infrastructure available and accessible in the neighbourhood.

-#### Local community business around plants and vegetables has took off quite nicely, now they earn money from selling plants, vegetables, seeds and compost just like a garden centre.
+#### Local community business around plants and vegetables has taken off quite nicely, now they earn money from selling plants, vegetables, seeds and compost just like a garden centre.

 #### To solve the problem of the litter in the area the community has developed a communal composting hub where the neighbourhood collects everyday compostable waste.
-The compost hub is fully self-sufficient by selling high quality compost.
+The compost hub is fully self-sufficient by selling high-quality compost.

-#### The community has developed an entrepreneurial business of edible weeds by producing exotic drinks and food items which are not available in the supermarkets.
+#### The community has developed an entrepreneurial business of edible weeds by producing exotic drinks and food items that are not available in supermarkets.